SamuelMaddox/personal-site/dev-notes/new-react-app/step-6-pre-commit-hooks.md

 yarn husky install
 ```

-To automatically have Git hooks enabled after install, edit the sripts section in the `package.json` file to include the following:
+To automatically have Git hooks enabled after a `yarn install`, edit the sripts section in the `package.json` file to include the following:

 ```json
 {